Bruno Pinheiro (football manager): Early years

 Born in Charneca de Caparica, Almada, Pinheiro was a youth coach at Benfica and Belenenses.
 From 2014, he had his first experience in the third-tier Campeonato de Portugal, at Eléctrico.
 From 2016, he worked in Qatar at the Aspire Academy and with the nation's youth teams.
-He led the under-19 team to the semi-finals of the 2018 AFC Championship, qualifying for the 2019 FIFA U-20 World Cup in Poland where they lost all three games in a group-stage exit.
+He led the under-19 team to the semi-finals of the 2018 AFC Championship, qualifying for the 2019 FIFA U-20 World Cup in Poland, where they lost all three games in a group-stage exit.

 Estoril

-On 27 June 2020, Pinheiro was named manager of LigaPro team Estoril.
+On 27 June 2020, Pinheiro was named manager of the LigaPro team Estoril.
 His team made the Taça de Portugal semi-finals in his first season, losing 5–1 on aggregate to Benfica, and won promotion to the Primeira Liga as champions with four more points than Vizela.

 Pinheiro won his first top-flight game on 6 August 2021, 2–0 at fellow promoted team Arouca.
 The following 1 July, having achieved ninth place, he chose to let his contract expire.